lbl-srg/soep/doc-design/source/download.rst

 Software
 ^^^^^^^^

+.. note:: Git Large File Storage is required for loading all the required dependencies of Spawn.
+  See `git-lfs installation instructions <https://github.com/git-lfs/git-lfs/wiki/Installation>`.

 SOEP is still in development.
 The development version for Linux 64 bit and Windows 64 bit is accessible with

 .. code-block:: bash